-A pureed soup is a good choice for lunch and dinner.
+On a full liquid diet, pureed soup is a good choice for lunch and dinner.
 You can make your own or use an already prepared soup.
 If you puree it yourself, you may need to strain it to catch any chunks.
-Consider adding yogurt, avocado or silken tofu to add more nutrients.
 You can increase your protein intake by adding skim milk powder or protein powder to the liquids or using a meal replacement drink.
-Serve your soup with tea with lemon and honey, milk or a glass of vegetable juice.
-Strained baby foods without lumps can also be eaten on some liquid diets, although you may need to thin them with water, milk or broth.
+Serve your soup with tea, milk or a glass of vegetable juice.

 Desserts and Snacks

 You'll only be able to eat so much liquid food at one time, so have snacks as well as meals, especially if you aren't trying to lose weight.
-Milkshakes, gelatin with whipped cream, pudding, sherbet, ice creams without any chunky add-ins, fruit juice bars and ice pops, and custard-style yogurt are all allowed on a liquid diet.
+Milkshakes, gelatin with whipped cream, pudding, sherbet, ice creams without any chunky add-ins, fruit juice bars, and custard-style yogurt are all allowed on a liquid diet.

-Check with your doctor or a registered nutritionist to make sure your diet includes all the nutrients you need and that it won't interfere with any health conditions you may have, such as kidney disease, diabetes, heart disease or high blood pressure.
+Check with your doctor or a registered dietitian nutritionist to make sure your diet includes all the nutrients you need and that it won't interfere with any health conditions you may have, such as kidney disease, diabetes, heart disease, high blood pressure, or swallowing difficulties.
 You may need to take supplements, especially if you're on a liquid diet for more than five days.

 - MedlinePlus: Diet - Full Liquid